mikeolams/api-with-postgresql-and-express-project/README.md

 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #

+# The server is running on port 0.0.0.0:3000 on localhost

+# The database is running on port 0.0.0.0:5432 on desktop docker container

 - To get started, run `yarn` in your terminal at the project root.
 - Start your docker container to host the database
 - After installing Docker and Docker Compose